 - A:

-- Stems are grouped audio tracks—such as vocals, drums, or guitars—exported separately from the full mix to make remixing, mastering, or further editing easier.
+- Stems are grouped audio tracks — such as vocals, drums, or guitars — exported separately from the full mix to make remixing, mastering, or further editing easier.
 We’re happy to provide stems upon request once your recording is complete.
-That said, since most of our sessions involve live guitar or keys and voice, the stems will typically include just those tracks, along with any overdubs added during the session.

 - Q:

-- Can you add midi elements and/or drum programming to a song?
+- Can you add production elements and/or drum programming to a song?

 - A: